AdobeDocs/experience-platform.en/help/access-control/flac/overview.md

 ---
 # Field level access control overview

-Field level access control allows you to configure user access to specific field elements of Adobe Experience Platform including Experience Data Model (XDM) schemas, Profile attributes, and segments.
-This allows you to better manage access to sensitive personal data (SPD) and personally identifiable information (PII) and also restrict access to this type of data.
+Field level access control in Adobe Experience Platform provides a fine level of control at the data field level.
+This functionality allows administrators to label Experience Data Model (XDM) schema fields with labels that define organizational or data usage scopes.
+In parallel, administrators can use the user and role administration interface to define access policies surrounding XDM schema fields and better manage the access given to users or groups of users (internal, external, or third-party users).
+Additionally, field level access control allows administrators to manage access to specific segments.

-Through field level access control, administrators of your organization can control users' access to both SPD and PII across all Platform workflows and resources.
+Through field level access control, administrators of your organization can control users' access to both sensitive personal data (SPD)and personally identifiable information (PII) across all Platform workflows and resources.
 Administrators can define specific user roles that have access only to specific fields, as well as only to specific data that correspond to those fields.

 ## Understanding field level access control